stratisMarkou/random-walks/content/analysis-i/ch04-cont-func/content.md

 </div>
 <br>

 If a function is continuous, then the image of any convergent sequence through this function, is also convergent.
 Vice versa if the image, through a function $f$ of every convergent sequence is also a convergent sequence, then $f$ is a continuous function.
-This useufl result is stated and proved below in more detail.
+This useful result is stated and proved below in more detail.

 <div class="lemma">